SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Enumerations with Associated Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The examples above show how the members of an enumeration are a defined (and typed) value in their own right.
+The examples above show how the members of an enumeration are
+a defined (and typed) value in their own right.
-You can set a variable to the value ``Planet.Earth``,
+You can set a named value to ``Planet.Earth``,
 and check for this value later.
-However, it can sometimes be useful for enumeration members to also store *associated* values of other types alongside their own.
+However, it can sometimes be useful for enumeration members to also store
+*associated* values of other types alongside their own.

 Swift enumerations can be defined to store an associated value of any given type,
 and this type can be different for each member of the enumeration if needed.
-These kinds of variables are known as *tagged unions* or *variants* in other programming languages.
+These kinds of associated values are known as
+*tagged unions* or *variants* in other programming languages.

 For example: imagine an inventory tracking system that needs to track products using two different types of barcode.
 Some products are labelled with 1D barcodes in `UPC-A <http://en.wikipedia.org/wiki/Universal_Product_Code>`_ format,